awsdocs/aws-dms-step-by-step/doc_source/chap-oracle-postgresql.md

 ## Automation<a name="chap-oracle-postgresql.automation"></a>

 This document references the freely available AWS Schema Conversion Tool \(AWS SCT\) for code conversion and the AWS Database Migration Service for data migration\.
-For more information, see [https://docs\.aws\.amazon\.com/SchemaConversionTool/latest/userguide/CHAP\_Installing\.html](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Installing.html) and [https://aws\.amazon\.com/dms/](https://aws.amazon.com/dms/)\.
+For more information, see [Installing, verifying, and updating Schema Conversion Tool](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Installing.html) and [Database Migration Service](https://aws.amazon.com/dms/)\.